chen42/presentations/yorodent.md

-# Yorodent: using AI to study social interaction among a group of rats.
+# Yorodent: using AI to study social interaction among a group of rats

 --------